callumhay/vizdoom_ppo_rnd/README.md

 # Vizdoom PPO + RND: General Doom Playing Agent using Proximal Policy Optimization and Random Network Distillation

-This code base makes use of [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf) and [Random Network Distillation (RND)](https://arxiv.org/pdf/1810.12894.pdf) to enable a Doom agent to beat levels in Doom and Doom 2 through the use of the vizdoom environment.
+This code base makes use of [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf) and [Random Network Distillation (RND)](https://arxiv.org/pdf/1810.12894.pdf) to enable a Doom agent to beat levels in Doom and Doom 2 through the use of pytorch and the vizdoom environment.

 <p style="text-align:center;margin:0 1em" align="center">
 <a style="margin:0 auto" href="https://youtube.com/watch?v=mPff0B6wNSs">